 (d) Protected from damage and deterioration during handling, maintenance and storage.

-Note: Details regarding hydrological observations are given in Technical Regulations (WMO-No. 49), Volume III: Hydrology; guidance is available in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), the Guide to Hydrological Practices (WMO-No. 168) and the Manual on Stream Gauging (WMO-No. 1044).
+Note: Details regarding hydrological observations are given in the Technical Regulations (WMO-No. 49), Volume III: Hydrology; guidance is available in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), the Guide to Hydrological Practices (WMO-No. 168) and the Manual on Stream Gauging (WMO-No. 1044).

 2.4.9.3 When the equipment is found not to conform to requirements, the Member shall assess and record the validity of previous measuring results and take appropriate action on the equipment and the products affected.

 2.4.9.4 Members shall record and maintain the results of calibration and verification.

+2.4.9.5 Members should consider any calibration or verification activity with negative impact on data availability and quality as an incident.
+(2.2.2.25, Note 1; 2.6.9.2, Note 2, 2.7.9.3, Note 3)

+2.4.9.6 Members should flag, remove or not report, as appropriate, observations that is adversely impacted by calibration or verification activity.

 2.5.
 Observational metadata